 Student employees at UH Manoa may have access to confidential information relating to other students, faculty, and staff and/or pertaining to UH Manoa in the course of performing their duties and responsibilities as student employees.

-Under FERPA, federal law and UH Manoa policy, educational records are protected from disclosure to third parties unless pursuant to narrow exceptions and that other confidential records must not be disclosed.
+Under the Family Educational Rights and Privacy Act (FERPA) federal law and UH Manoa policy, educational records are protected from disclosure to third parties unless pursuant to narrow exceptions and that other confidential records must not be disclosed.

 As part of their duties and responsibilities, student employees shall maintain the confidentiality of all such records during and after their period(s) of employment at UH Manoa.
 They shall not, directly or indirectly, disclose to any person other than their supervisor, or an individual approved by their supervisor, any information concerning such records.
 Any unauthorized disclosure may be grounds for immediate termination, prohibition of future employment and/or disciplinary action up to and including dismissal from UH Manoa.